 Last week we learned a little about Diabetes Mellitus (DM) Type 1 and 2 and Pre-diabetes, as well as what can cause them.
-This week we are going to discuss some of things DM does to your body.
+This week we are going to discuss some things DM does to your body.

 Most of the damaging effects of DM are due to the high levels of glucose streaming in the blood (aka – high blood sugar).
 That is why it is so important to control your blood sugar, first and foremost by diet and exercise, and lastly by medicine prescribed by your doctor.
 The effects of DM can be divided into two categories: “macrovascular” (effects are seen in larger blood vessels) and “microvascular” (effects are seen in smaller sized blood vessels).
-“Macrovascular” damage from DM can lead to heart disease, stroke, or a buildup of fatty plaques in the walls of the blood vessels which starts to clog up the vessels, like dirt and hair in a shower drain, which makes it hard for blood to flow normally (this is call “atherosclerosis”).
+“Macrovascular” damage from DM can lead to heart disease, stroke, or a buildup of fatty plaques in the walls of the blood vessels which starts to clog up the vessels, like dirt and hair in a shower drain, which makes it hard for blood to flow normally (this is called “atherosclerosis”).
 Consult your primary care physician for more information regarding these topics.

 Today we are going to focus on some of the “microvascular” effects of DM.
 There are three main areas where symptoms are seen with uncontrolled high blood sugar.
 The first two areas are “retinopathy” and “nephropathy”.
 Retinopathy refers to damage to the retina of the eye that involves blurring of vision or possibly seeing “floaters” or dark spots floating around in your normal vision.
 Nephropathy refers to damage to various parts of the kidneys.
 The exact causes of damage and areas that become dysfunctional may vary, but the end result is a decline in the normal function of the kidney, which can progress to a very serious life-threatening problem over time if not addressed.